 The following summary sets forth the names of all persons proposed to be nominated for election as directors, all other major positions and offices with the Corporation now held by them, their principal occupations, their periods of service as directors of the Corporation and the number of Common Shares of the Corporation beneficially owned, directly or indirectly, or over which control or direction is exercised by each of them.
 All directors are residents of Ontario, Canada.
-Each of the nominees, except Mr. Magee, has been previously elected at a meeting of shareholders.
+Each of the nominees has been previously elected at a meeting of shareholders.

-Nominee for Election as Director Director since Principal Occupation Other Positions and Offices Presently Held with Corporations Common Shares Beneficially Owned, Controller or Directed (1) Laurie Bennett (2) (3) (4) January 2005 Corporate Director None 18,500 Geoffrey F. Hyland (2) (3) January 2001 Corporate Director None 141,400 Edward H. Kernaghan (2) (3) January 2009 Executive Vice President Kernaghan Securities Limited, an Investment Dealer None 4,770,800 Robert B. Magee New nominee Chairman & Chief Executive Officer, The Woodbridge Group None - Brian A. Robbins January 1972 President & Chief Executive Officer, The Corporation None 9,301,158 Stephen Rodgers (2) (4) (5) April 2007 President GS Global Solutions, an Automotive Consultant None 20,000 Peter van Schaik (3) (4) October 2006 Founder & Chief Executive Officer Van- Rob Inc., an Automotive Supplier None -
+Nominee for Election as Director Director since Principal Occupation Other Positions Presently Held with Exco and affiliates Common Shares Beneficially Owned, Controlled or Directed (1) Laurie Bennett (2) (3) (4) January 2005 Corporate Director None 18,500 Edward H. Kernaghan (2) (3) January 2009 Executive Vice President Kernaghan Securities Limited, an Investment Dealer None 4,770,800 Robert B. Magee (2) (4) January 2010 Chairman & Chief Executive Officer, The Woodbridge Group None 5,000 Brian A. Robbins January 1972 President & Chief Executive Officer, The Corporation None 9,308,158 Stephen Rodgers (2) (4) April 2007 President Automotive Parts Manufacturers' Association None 20,000 Peter van Schaik (3) (5) October 2006 Founder & Chief Executive Officer Van- Rob Inc., an Automotive Supplier None -

-- (1) Information as to shares beneficially owned, controlled or directed is furnished by each director individually and is as of December 11, 2009. - (2) Member of the Audit Committee - (3)Member of the Human Resources and Compensation Committee - (4) Member of the Governance and Nominating Committee - (5)Prior to Mr. Rodgers occupation with GS Global Solutions he was Vice President Marketing and Business Development for various business units of Magna International since September 2001. - These shares are owned by Kernwood Limited, a private company in which Edward H. Kernaghan has a minority interest. - 8,500,546 of these shares are held by corporations owned by or on behalf of Brian A. Robbins and his family.
+(1) Information as to shares beneficially owned, controlled or directed is furnished by each director individually and is as of December 10, 2010.

+(2) Member of the Audit Committee

+(3)Member of the Human Resources and Compensation Committee

+(4)Member of the Governance and Nominating Committee

+(5)Mr. van Schaik is a director of Canadian Progressive Tool and Transfer Limited a private company, which on September 8, 2010 made an assignment into bankruptcy under the Bankruptcy and Insolvency Act (Canada) and on September 27, 2010 a receiver was appointed.

+These shares are owned by Kernwood Limited, a private company in which Edward H. Kernaghan has a minority interest.

+8,500,546 of these shares are held by corporations owned by or on behalf of Brian A. Robbins and his family.
 See section headed "Voting Shares and Principal Holders Thereof".